Places for Rehabilitation Care

 RN Case Manager

-The registered nurse (RN) case manager communicates with you, your family, your physician, and the rehabilitation team to identify care needs and assist with coordination of services that you will require when you are discharged from rehabilitation.
+The registered nurse (RN) case manager communicates with you, your family, your physician, and the physical rehabilitation team to identify care needs and assist with coordination of services that you will require when you are discharged from rehabilitation.
 These services may relate to home care, equipment, transportation, placement outside the home, information about financial resources, and referrals to community services.

 Social Worker